 - Labour insurance contribution: 2.25%.

 The monthly assessment base is the gross salary income derived by individuals, resident and non-resident, based on an employment contract (or a service relationship or special status), as well as revenues treated as salaries (administrators’ remuneration, director on mandate contract, etc.).
 Special exemptions are provided for each category of the social contributions.

 Employers compute and withhold the social contributions when paying salaries.
-Social contributions must be declared and paid by the salary income payer to the relevant budgets by the 25th day of the month following the one for which such salary income is paid.
+Social contributions must be declared and paid by the salary income payer to the relevant state budgets by the 25th day of the month following the one for which such salary income is paid.

 Value-added tax (VAT)

 The standard VAT rate is 19%.
 The standard VAT rate is applied to all supplies of goods and services (including imports) that neither qualify for an exemption (with or without credit) nor for a reduced VAT rate.

 See the Other taxes section in the Corporate tax summary for more information.